Toward a Dichotomy for Approximation of $H$-coloring: Approximation for Digraphs with a min-ordering

 Whence this situation occurs with probability at most $v_t-v_{t+1}$, and the expected contribution is at most $c(v,a_t)(v_t-v_{t+1})$.

 Second case is where $f(v)$ is set to $a_t$ during procedure \textsc{Shift}.
 The algorithm calls \textsc{Shift} if there exists $u^0u^1\in A(D)$ such that $f(u^0)f(u^1)\in E(H')\setminus E(H)$ (Line \ref{call-shift}).
 Let us assume it calls \textsc{Shift}$(f,u^1)$.
-Procedure \textsc{Shift} modifies images of vertices $u^1,u^2,\cdots$.
+Procedure \textsc{Shift} modifies images of vertices $u^1,u^2,\dots$.
 Consider the last time that \textsc{Shift} changes image of $v$.
 Note that $u^1,\cdots ,u^k=v$ is an oriented walk, meaning that there is an arc between every two consecutive vertices of the sequence and the $u^i$s are not necessarily distinct.

-We first compute the contribution for a fixed $j$, that is the contribution of shifting $v$ from a fixed $a_j$ to $a_t$.
+\paragraph{Base case} We first compute the contribution for a fixed $j$, that is the contribution of shifting $v$ from a fixed $a_j$ to $a_t$.
 We use induction on $k$.
 Consider the simplest case where $k=1$.
 In this case $v$ is first mapped to $a_j, j > t$, by rounding, and then re-mapped to $a_t$ during procedure \textsc{Shift}.
-This happens if there exist $i$ and $u$ such that $uv$ is an arc of $D$ mapped to $a_ia_j \in E'$, and then the image of $v$ is shifted to $a_t$ ($a_t<a_j$ in the min-ordering), where $a_ia_t \in E=A(H)$.
+This happens if there exist $i$ and $u$ such that $uv$ is an arc of $D$ mapped to $a_ia_j \in F\subseteq E'$ with $i+j$ being the maximum, and then the image of $v$ is shifted to $a_t$ ($a_t<a_j$ in the min-ordering), where $a_ia_t \in E=A(H)$.
 In other words, we have $u'_{i} = v'_{j} = 1$ and $u'_{i+1} = v'_{j+1} = 0$ after rounding (Line \ref{rounding}); and then $v$ is shifted from $a_j$ to $a_t$.
-Therefore,
+According to the algorithm and the way we process the arcs in $F\subseteq E'$, we may assume that $v$ has not been shifted because of some $i'>i$ and some in-neighbor $u'$ of $v$ at the moment.
+Moreover, note that many in-neighbors $u$ of $v$ could cause such a shift.
+However, we have the corresponding inequality for each of them.
+That is we must have $w_{i+1}<X$ for every in-neighbor $w$ of $v$.
+To see this, consider the case where $a_{i+1}$ has some out-neighbor before $a_j$, then $a_{i+1}a_j$ is also an arc in $E'$.
+In this case we must have $w_{i+1} < X$ for every in-neighbor $w$ of $v$, otherwise, we have $wv$ being mapped to $a_{i+1}a_j$ by the rounding which is a contradiction to the choice of $a_ia_j$.
+Now suppose $a_{i+1}$ has no out-neighbor before $a_j$.
+In this case according to constraint~\ref{C6} we have $u_{i+1} \le v_{j+1}$ (and in particular for every other in-neighbor $w$ of $v$, we have $w_{i+1} \le v_{j+1}$), and hence, $w_{i+1} <X$.
+This argument implies that we only need to consider one in-neighbor for $v$, namely $u$ to compute the probability of one arc of $D$ being mapped to $a_ia_j$.